Marin Art Directory

 See also her books and art prints:

-a painter and textile designer, using luxurious base fabrics and leather, traditional dye techniques, and hand-painted motifs
+Mara Snipes is a painter and textile designer, using luxurious base fabrics and leather, traditional dye techniques, and hand-painted motifs.

 Nathalie Hesnard is a fashion and costume designer of Marin County, offering silk dresses, costumes and costume accessories in the Princesse Opal name.
 “Where Paris Haute Couture meets California Eco-Chic.”